JeanLebrument/NSObject-MethodCallDependingType/README.md

 ```
 ######      ⇒ Second: Set a Dictionnary with the method names already parsed

-Be carreful, you can set your own dictionnary parsed with method names.
-But if the dictionnary doesn't respect the architecture the category will no longer work.
+Be careful, you can set your own dictionnary parsed with method names.
+But if the dictionnary doesn't respect the architecture explained above, the category will no longer work.

 ```objectivec
 - (void)setMethodsForRouting:(NSDictionary *)dictionnary